tinganho/balanced-storage/README.md

 The compiler will statically classify `addItem` is an add method and `deleteItem` is a sub method.
 We will cover the details later.

-We then have while loop that ask us our options:
+We have while loop that ask us our options:

 ```c++
 while (true) {